EcommerceMart/ecommercemart.github.io/_posts/2024-11-11-How-to-Use-GitHub-Actions-for-Ecommerce-Workflows.md

 ---
 layout: post
-title:  "How to Use GitHub Actions for E-commerce Workflows"
+title:  "How to Use GitHub Actions for Ecommerce Workflows"
+description: 'Learn how to automate and optimize e-commerce workflows using GitHub Actions, enhancing efficiency and collaboration in your development process.'
 author: CodingRhodes
 categories: [ Ecommerce ]
 image: assets/images/How-to-Use-GitHub-Actions-for-Ecommerce-Workflows.jpeg